Skip to content

 Open or update a PR

-Quorum queues a review on opened, synchronize, reopened, and ready_for_review pull-request events.
-Draft PRs are skipped by default.
+PR Quorum reviews opened, synchronized, reopened, and ready_for_review pull requests.
+Drafts are skipped by default.

 4

-Use dashboard agent settings, per-repo reviewer overrides, or a repo-level .ai-review.yml file.
+Use dashboard controls, per-repo reviewer overrides, or .ai-review.yml when a repo needs stricter taste.

 GitHub App